rl-institut/multi-vector-simulator/docs/Model_Equations.rst

 Electricity Grid Equation
 #########################

+The electricity grid is modeled though a feedin and a consumption node.
+Transformers limit the peak flow into or from the local electricity line.
+Electricity sold to the grid experiences losses in the transformer :math:`(ts,f)`.

 .. math::
         E_{grid,c}(t) - E_{grid,f}(t) + E_{ts,f}(t) \cdot \eta_{ts,f} - E_{ts,c}(t) = 0 \qquad  \forall t